alphagov/govspeak/README.md

     doc = Govspeak::Document.new "^Test^"
     puts doc.to_html

-or alternatively, run it from the command line

-    $ govspeak "render-me"
-    $ govspeak --file render-me.md
-    $ echo "render-me" | govspeak

-options can be passed in through `--options` as a string of JSON or a file of JSON can be passed in as `--options-file options.json`.

-if installed via bundler prefix commands with bundle exec eg `$ bundle exec govspeak "render-me"`

 # Extensions

 In addition to the [standard Markdown syntax](http://daringfireball.net/projects/markdown/syntax "Markdown syntax"), we have added our own extensions.